skoona/SknLD2410/README.md

 ![](ld2410pinout.jpg)

 The test directory of this repo contains a JSON file formatted for the [SerialStudio application](https://github.com/Serial-Studio/Serial-Studio).
-The provided ESP program and SerialStudio app provide deep understanding of the LD2410 operation, and provides the ability to configure the device to meet your objectives.
+This ESP program and SerialStudio app provide deep understanding of the LD2410 operation, and provides the ability to configure the device to meet your objectives.

 ![](SerialStudio-Screenshot.png)